Deep Learning Convective Flow Using Conditional Generative Adversarial Networks

-During training process, we use similar hyper-parameters as \cite{isola2017image}, as illustrated in supplementary.
-The predictions for both stationary and time-dependent dataset as shown in Fig.~\ref{fig:TD_good}, Fig.~\ref{fig:MAE} and figures in the supplementary information.
+We use similar hyper-parameters as \cite{isola2017image} during the training process, as illustrated in supplementary.
+The prediction results for both stationary and time-dependent datasets are shown in Fig.~\ref{fig:TD_good}, Fig.~\ref{fig:MAE}, and figures in the supplementary information.
 These predicted videos perfectly capture the static states and intermediate fluid propagation states.
-Also, the average residual continuity of prediction is $1.151\times10^{-3}$, which is closed to the residual continuity of ground truth data $1.010\times10^{-3}$.
+Also, the average residual continuity of prediction is $1.151\times10^{-3}$, close to the residual continuity of ground truth data $1.010\times10^{-3}$.
 These results suggest high accuracy of the FluidGAN model.
-Besides, since our model utilizes mainly convolution operation, it successfully learns the coupling between velocity, pressure and temperature.
-Recall the input pressure channel is filled with zero values representing the zero-gradient BC and IC, it's impossible for our model to infer the pressure field solely from pressure channel input.
-Our accurate pressure prediction, though, demonstrates that our model learns the velocity-pressure coupling in convective transport through convolution-based networks.
-We also get similar findings for velocity-temperature coupling, that is, inputs with same temperature but different $u$, $v$ velocities map to different outputs.
-Nevertheless, the additional variance of temperature input and the fact that temperature field and velocity/pressure fields are weakly coupled increase the difficulty for temperature prediction.
-As demonstrated by Fig. \ref{fig:MAE}, the accuracy of temperature channel is a little bit lower than other three channels.
+Besides, since our model utilizes mainly convolution operation, it successfully learns the coupling between velocity, pressure, and temperature.
+Recall the input pressure channel is filled with zero values representing the zero-gradient BC and IC, our model can't infer the pressure field solely from pressure channel input.
+Our accurate pressure prediction demonstrates that our model learns the velocity-pressure coupling in convective transport through convolution-based networks.
+We also get similar findings for velocity-temperature coupling, that is, inputs with the same temperature but different $u$, $v$ velocities map to different outputs.
+Nevertheless, the additional variance of temperature input and the fact that temperature field and velocity/pressure fields are weakly coupled increase the difficulty of temperature prediction.
+As demonstrated by Fig. \ref{fig:MAE}, the accuracy of the temperature channel is a little bit lower than the other three channels.
 Luckily, increasing the number of training data mitigates this difficulty and boosts model generalizability.